zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-board-porting-guide/index.md

 You can specify the relative path (to the root of the kernel tree) to your defconfig.
-This is useful if you are using a custom kernel tree rather than the official Chromium OS Linux kernel tree.
+This is useful if you are using a custom kernel tree rather than the official ChromiumOS Linux kernel tree.

 ```none
 $ grep CHROMEOS_KERNEL_CONFIG profiles/base/make.defaults
 CHROMEOS_KERNEL_CONFIG="arch/arm/configs/bcmrpi_defconfig"
 ```

-Or you can specify a Chromium OS config base.
+Or you can specify a ChromiumOS config base.
 We have one for each major platform/SoC that ships in an official Chrome OS device, and we have architecture generic configs.
 You can find the full list by browsing the [chromeos/config/ directory in the kernel